Get more information on life in Costa Rica by reading our Expat's Arrivals Costa Rica Guide or reading more expat experiences.

 About working in Costa Rica

 A: I technically do not have one.
-It is pretty difficult to legally obtain a work permit here because the government wants their own citizens in priority for the jobs.
+It is pretty difficult to legally obtain a work permit here because the government prioritises its own citizens for jobs.

 A: From my experience of working at the surf shop, the work atmosphere is so much more relaxed and casual.
 There is less professionalism here, and I mean that in a good way.
-I think people see other here primarily as friends, then as business partners.
+I think people see others primarily as friends than as business partners.
 It's a very warm culture.

 And finally…